Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Limitations and Future Work

 Our findings indicate that temporal misalignment's effects depend heavily on the task.
 Though not studied here, the same issues may arise in annotation efforts; consider, for example, recent work on controversy \cite{Zhang+al:18a} and social norms \citep{xu2021detoxifying, zhou2021challenges} likely hinges on constructs that may be time sensitive.
 Annotations that are temporally misaligned with the original data being annotated may be anachronistic.

-An opportunity for future exploration is in the context of real-world events with sudden changes such as COVID-19 pandemic~\citet{cao-etal-2021-quantifying} or political changes, which influence tasks such as question answering~\citep{DhingraTemp, zhang2021situatedqa}.
+An opportunity for future exploration is in the context of real-world events with sudden changes such as COVID-19 pandemic~\citep{cao-etal-2021-quantifying} or political changes, which influence tasks such as question answering~\citep{DhingraTemp, zhang2021situatedqa}.

+Extensive work has been done on modeling and detecting lexical semantic change, or how words evolve in meaning \cite{Hamilton2016DiachronicWE, Rudolph2018DynamicEF, Gonen2020SimpleIA}.
+Techniques and intuition from this body of work may be useful in finding solutions to mitigate degradation due to misalignment.
+We believe that this phenomenon is an important aspect of temporal misalignment, but leave disentangling semantic shifts from other, perhaps task-related factors, for future work.

 Continual learning, which allows models to learn from a continuous stream of data, could also be one way to mitigate \temporaldrift{}.
-Most prior work in this space has focused on continual learning in PLMs \cite{,demix,lifelongpretrainingadapt} or learning disparate tasks \cite{NEURIPS2019_f8d2e80c, huang-etal-2021-continual}.
+Most prior work in this space has focused on continual learning in LMs \cite{lifelongpretrainingadapt} or learning disparate tasks \cite{NEURIPS2019_f8d2e80c, huang-etal-2021-continual}.
 Future work may investigate continual learning algorithms for tasks that change over time.

+Our results showed that straightforward domain adaptation was unable to mitigate the effects of temporal misalignment.
+Recent work in language modeling has elevated the importance of domains by using a mixture of domains \cite{demix} or giving domains a hierarchical structure \cite{Chronopoulou2021EfficientHD}.
+More sophisticated approach to domains, in line with these works, could lead to temporally robust models.

 While we found that task-specific finetuning is more effective than temporal adaptation, new labeled data can be expensive.
-Ways to characterize or detect changes in a task, such as concept drift, could be helpful in efficiently updating datasets \cite{Lu2019LearningUC,Webb2018AnalyzingCD}.
+Ways to characterize or detect changes in a task could be helpful in efficiently updating datasets \cite{Lu2019LearningUC,Webb2018AnalyzingCD}.
 Future work can also treat dataset maintenance as an optimization problem between the cost and gains of annotating new data~\cite{bai2021pretrain}.